 With what it takes to find out what’s true

-He continues the diatribe against Reagan on the title cut, where he sees a country “where a government lies to a people and a country is drifting to war.”
-On “Soldier of Plenty,” he laments, “This world is not your toy / This world is long on hunger / This world is short on joy.”
+He continues the diatribe against Ronald Reagan on the title cut, where he sees a country “where a government lies to a people and a country is drifting to war.”
+On the ballad “Soldier of Plenty,” he laments, “This world is not your toy / This world is long on hunger / This world is short on joy.”
 Wow.
 Not the most uplifting song in the world, is it?
 He talks about the culture of violent crime in “Lawless Avenues.”
 You get the picture.

-But on Lives in the Balance, Browne, who is a gifted writer of melodies and personal, heartfelt sentiments, seems to have spent all his work on his vitriol toward Reagan, leaving very little room for music.
+But on Lives in the Balance, Browne, who is a gifted writer of melodies and personal, heartfelt sentiments, seems to have spent all his work on his animosity toward Reagan, leaving very little room for music.
 It seems an afterthought; on one song, he even resorts to reggae to fill in the accompaniment to his lyrics (“Till I Go Down”).
 It’s only on the single “In the Shape of a Heart” where we see the old Jackson Browne emerge.
 It’s about his relationship with his first wife, who died in 1976.

 “It was a time I won’t forget / for the sorrow and regret,” he sings to a stark, melancholy arrangement that brings to mind a moodier version of his 1982 hit “Somebody’s Baby.”
 And when Jackson Browne sings it, you know he means every word.